oguimbal/jcool-docs/demander/push.md

 If you want to provide the contact means for the opponent, you can specify them in the `contactMeans` variable.
 In addition, you can also force the contact means to `auto: true` to use the contact means defined in justice.cool database.

+!>If the SIRET given is not from a company we have specific information about in our database, and that no contact means is provided in the query, we will use the contact means defined in the Sirene.fr database to contact the opponent.

 ### If the opponent is an individual